 Photo by Fredrik Altinell

-As one half of the artist duo AVAWAVES with violinist/composer Anna Phoebe, Aisling is signed to One Little Independent Records—home to iconic artists like Björk and Laura Misch.
-Together, they’ve released three acclaimed studio albums: Waves (2019), Chrysalis (2022), and Heartbeat (2025).
-As the composers for the Apple TV+ drama The Buccaneers, they released two soundtrack albums on Interscope Records, with their music featured alongside artists such as Sharon Van Etten, Gracie Abrams, Warpaint, Holly Humberstone, and Suki Waterhouse.
+As one half of AVAWAVES - signed to One Little Independent Records, home to Björk, Ásgeir, and Laura Misch - Aisling co-scores the Apple TV+ series The Buccaneers, with two soundtrack albums on Interscope Records featuring their music alongside original songs by Sharon Van Etten, Gracie Abrams, Warpaint, Holly Humberstone, and Suki Waterhouse.

 Aisling has performed at some of the world’s most renowned venues and festivals—including the Royal Albert Hall, Southbank Centre, Kings Place, WOMAD, and Latitude Festival—both as part of her own duo and as a pianist supporting other artists.